D4-project/d4-website/_posts/2020-03-06-analyzer-d4-isn.md

 	alt="Idea"
 %}

-For non described ports, we are still unsure about what kind of hardware the attacker is trying to detect.
+For non-described ports, we are still unsure about what kind of hardware the attacker is trying to detect.
 If you have any idea about that, feel free to contact us at [d4@circl.lu](mailto:d4@circl.lu).